Academic Catalog

 Representative Text(s) and Other Materials

-One critical thinking text and at least two additional book-length college level texts of imaginative and/or nonfiction literature presented either in separate or anthology form, covering at minimum the major genres.
+Text choice guidelines: One critical thinking text and at least two additional book-length college level texts of imaginative and/or nonfiction literature presented in either separate or anthology form, covering at minimum the major genres.
 To be supplemented at the instructor's discretion with additional readings, handbook, and/or rhetoric.
-OR one literary Anthology with critical thinking embedded and at least two additional book-length college level texts of imaginative and/or nonfiction literature presented either in separate or anthology form.
+OR one literary Anthology with critical thinking embedded and at least two additional book-length college level texts of imaginative and/or nonfiction literature presented in either separate or anthology form.

 Types and/or Examples of Required Reading, Writing, and Outside of Class Assignments

-A. Reading essays, poetry, short stories, drama, novels, and/or nonfiction books and articles which focus on topics appropriate to the practice of critical thinking
+1. Reading essays, poetry, short stories, drama, novels, screenplays, and/or nonfiction books and articles which focus on topics appropriate to the practice of critical thinking

 Discipline(s)